SAP/ui5-uiveri5/docs/usage/pageobjects.md

 });
 ```
 #### Heavyweight POs
-Sometimes you can go further in logic isolation by moving all the interaction and assertions to page object methods, leaving only the step sequence in the spec.
+Sometimes, you can go further in logic isolation by moving all the interactions and assertions to PO methods leaving only the step sequence in the spec.
 This leads to self-explanatory test code and improved reusability and separation of concerns.

 Write page interactions:
 ```javascript
 // pages/shell.view.js: